-- October 1, 2019; - the first day of the month following your date of employment; or - the date you first are Actively at Work in an Eligible Class.
+- September 1, 2023; - the first day of the month coincident with or next following your date of employment; or - the date you first are Actively at Work in an Eligible Class.

 When must you enroll for insurance?

 You must enroll within 31 days of the date you are initially eligible, otherwise you will be considered a Late Entrant.